Noticing signs of a bird problem?

 (Columba Livia)

 Also known as city doves or street pigeons, they are descended from wild rock doves.
 They thrive in our towns and cities, making use of seemingly inhospitable areas of tall buildings with the smallest amount of shelter.
+Consequently, feral pigeons have adapted remarkably well to the urban environment, taking advantage of abundant food sources provided by human activity.

 (Family – Laridae)